phax/ph-jaxb-plugin/README.md

 # News and noteworthy

+* v2.3.2.6 - 2020-04-29
+    * Fixed an error in cloning if an enumeration from an episode was referenced
 * v2.3.2.5 - 2020-04-24
     * Ignoring static fields if the global binding `fixedAttributeAsConstantProperty="true"` is used
 * v2.3.2.4 - 2019-12-12